abdularis/Track-My-Location/README.md

 ![](images/ga_2.png)

-- New API key has been created to restrict access click the restrict button (batasi kunci)
+- New API key has been created, you can copy the key and paste in the manifest file.
+To restrict access of the key click the restrict button

 ![](images/ga_3.png)

-- You can restrict key usage by selecting the platform or IP adress by which the api call would be requested (Application restrictions)
+- You can restrict api key usage by selecting the platform or IP address by which the api call would be requested (Application restrictions)

 ![](images/ga_4.png)

-> 1..
-Select one of the application restrictions radio button (in this case Android)
+1. Select one of the application restrictions (in this case Android)
-> 2. Insert your android app package name
+2. Insert your android app package name
-> 3. Insert SHA-1 fingerprint of your app
+3. Insert SHA-1 fingerprint of your app
-> 4. Click Save button
+4. Click Save button

 ___
->To get SHA-1 key you can use your android studo by opening your particular project -> select signingReport gradle task -> copy & paste into the form
+> - To get SHA-1 key you can use your android studo by opening your particular project -> select signingReport gradle task -> copy & paste the SHA-1 key into the android app restriction form

 ![](images/as_2.png)